Are you wondering where to buy Pompeii tickets? Are you asking yourself “do I need to buy Pompeii tickets in advance?”

 Yes, you can buy tickets at the on-site ticket counter upon arrival, at one of the three gates: Porta Marina Superiore, Porta Marina Inferiore / Piazza Esedra, and Piazza Anfiteatro.

-However, it’s best to purchase them online and in advance to avoid line-ups and other delays.
+However, it’s best to buy Pompeii tickets online and in advance to avoid line-ups and other delays.
 Depending on the season the site may be incredibly busy and in the summer this means waiting in line under the sun!

-Do you need to buy Pompeii tickets in advance?
+Do I need to buy Pompeii tickets in advance?

-Yes, the biggest advantage is that all tickets to Pompeii that are bought online in advance allow visitors to skip the line and enter more quickly than they would if they waited to purchase the ticket when they arrive.
+If you buy Pompeii tickets online you will be able skip the line and enter more quickly than if you decided to buy tickets on siote.
 However, you will still need to go through security before accessing the site.

 Once I enter, can I leave the site and come back later to continue exploring?